isomerpages/scamshield/pages/faq.md

 ### I have questions about the app!
 Who can I ask?

-For any queries, questions or feedback, please contact us through this form: https:/go.gov.sg/scamshield-feedback.
+For any queries, questions or feedback, please contact us [through this form](https://go.gov.sg/scamshield-feedback.)